In This Article

 The Science of Vibration: Music + Chanting

 Have you or someone you know ever struggled with depression?

-According to the World Health Organization, in 2017, more than 322 million people worldwide were clinically depressed, making depression one of the most common chronic health conditions.1
+According to the World Health Organization, depression is one of the most common chronic health conditions.1

-How does Ayurveda address help boost mood and nervous system regulation?
+How does Ayurveda help boost mood and nervous system regulation?
 Both music therapy and chanting have been well studied to help in this area.
 Both employ “vibrational changes” in the central nervous system, which may play a role in brain health, cognitive function, and balanced mood.1-6 And new science backs up chanting’s benefits for longevity, by TK what.

 How We Store Emotions in Ayurveda

 According to Ayurveda, we feel emotional impressions in the emotional heart.
 This is called sadaka pitta—the aspect of pitta that feels everything.
 These impressions are transported to the brain through the carrying channels of prana vata—the emotional aspect of vata.
 Emotional impressions felt by sadhaka pitta are carried and written into the memory by prana vata.
 Memories, impressions, and emotional constrictions are held by tarpaka kapha—the emotional aspect of kapha.7

 Protective myelin sheaths wrap neurons in the white matter of the brain (tarpaka kapha).
 They are soft, fatty, and impressionable, which is why, as described above, they can so easily record heartfelt impressions and traumas (sadhaka pitta) carried by prana vata to the brain.